vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-install.md

 ## Step 4: Metadata
 {{% include "/docs/assets/metadata.md" %}}

+## Step 5: Resources

+In the **Resources** section, select vSphere resources for the management cluster to use, and click **Next**. <!--different for vspehere and aws-->

+   * Select the VM folder in which to place the management cluster VMs.
+   * Select a vSphere datastore for the management cluster to use.
+   * Select the cluster, host, or resource pool in which to place the management cluster.

+   If appropriate resources do not already exist in vSphere, without quitting the Tanzu Kubernetes Grid installer, go to vSphere to create them.
+Then click the refresh button so that the new resources can be selected.

 ## Step 6: Kubernetes Network
 <!-- note to self: right now I can't figure a good way to turn this into an include that could be reused across amazon and vsphere as there is too much mixed up information about both in it, so it will be added manually to each and cleaned up appropriately - so this will need to be copied into both vsphere and amazon topics-->